Silloth Green Refurbishment

 Silloth Town Council were central in overseeing the build, working in partnership with the ‘Economic Development Unit at Cumbria County Council,’ who provided a Project Manager, Jason Dixey, to be responsible for completing the works in liaison with the Town Council.

-In depth support and attendance at monthly steering group meetings came from members of Silloth Town Council, in particular Cllr Bill Allison and Cllr Graham Wilkinson, and Wendy Jamison, Town Clerk, who played a large part (often behind the scenes); also Ruby Tiger and the Silloth Regeneration Partnership, Britain’s Energy Coast West Cumbria (formerly West lakes Renaissance), Allerdale Borough Council and North Allerdale Development Trust.
+In depth support and attendance at monthly steering group meetings came from members of Silloth Town Council, in particular Cllr Bill Allison and Cllr Graham Wilkinson, and Wendy Jameson, Town Clerk, who played a large part (often behind the scenes); also Ruby Tiger and the Silloth Regeneration Partnership, Britain’s Energy Coast West Cumbria (formerly West Lakes Renaissance), Allerdale Borough Council and North Allerdale Development Trust.

 Much gratitude to everyone involved in refurbishing Silloth Green and making it such a great place for local people and visitors alike